 Dealing with an ear infection can be overwhelming.
 Seeing your child in pain is difficult — feeling like there’s nothing you can do to alleviate that pain makes it worse.

 Your best defense is arming yourself with the knowledge that can help you tackle ear infections head on — and give your child the care they need.

 In this article, we’ll cover the basics of ear infections.
 We’ll look at why and how ear infections happen and how you can work to avoid them.
 The next time you find yourself facing an ear infection, you’ll know just what to do.

 What Is an Ear Infection?

 An ear infection happens in the middle ear, behind the eardrum in the eustachian tube.
 Inflammation, fluid build-up, and pressure usually accompany the ear infection.
+Several days of nasal congestion or a runny nose can precede the development of an ear infection.
 This can make for a truly miserable experience, especially for young children who can’t vocalize or understand why they’re uncomfortable.

 There are two general types of ear infections — acute and chronic.
 Chronic ear infections never seem to truly resolve, or come back shortly after treatment (source).

 Acute ear infections, on the other hand, are short-lived, although they may be quite painful.
 These ear infections may follow a cold or illness where the sinuses are heavily involved.
 Both acute and chronic ear infections will likely be treated with antibiotics.